Correcting hybrid density functionals to model Y6 and other non-fullerene acceptors: Conclusion

-By characterising these excited states we find three distinct classes of dimer, exemplified by D1, D2 and D4.
+Kasha's model of H (co-facial), J (head-to-tail) and V (oblique) aggregates classifies the behaviour of the contact pair dimers well, with D1, D2 and D4 exemplifying the class.
+The degree of delocalisation and FE-CT mixing varies considerable between the classes.

-We predict that universally the first four triplet states Frenkel excitons (FE), followed by two charge-transfer (CT) states.
-The triplet states have modest CT-FE mixing, and have varying degrees of delocalisation.
-The D2 dimer has fully delocalised triplets; the D4 dimer has triplets essentially localised to a single monomer.
-By contrast, the singlet excited states are highly dimer dependent.
+In the triplet manifold, for all six studied dimers, the first four excited states are Frenkel excitons (FE), followed by two charge-transfer (CT) states.
+The triplet states have modest CT-FE mixing, and have varying degrees of localisation: the D2 dimer states are fully delocalised; the D4 dimer states are localised to a single monomer.
+By contrast, the character of the singlet excited states are highly dimer dependent.
 For D1 and D2, the first two states are charge-transfer in character, followed by two FE states.
 D4 demonstrates mixed CT-FE states.

 This extent of CT-FE mixing is a strong function of the dimer geometry, and we believe this plays a significant role in the strong solid-state shift of the singlet states observed in Y6.
-This is not simply due to the additional delocalisation of singlet states.
-Due to this strong shift, we predict the inversion of the singlet and triplet CT states in all Y6 contact pair dimers examined.
-In previous work \cite{miao2024energetic}, the singlet-triplet inversion has been proposed to reduce the triplet loss mechanism and a natural question is what if any impact does the singlet triplet inversion have on the Y6 dimer dynamics following photoexcitation.
+The larger solid-state shift in the singlet states is not just due to the additional delocalisation but also due to the larger amount of FE-CT mixing in the singlet states.

+We predict the inversion of the singlet and triplet CT states in all Y6 contact pair dimers examined.
+In previous work \cite{miao2024energetic}, the singlet-triplet inversion has been proposed to reduce the triplet loss mechanism in organic photovoltaics.

-We clearly demonstrate that off-the-shelf range-separated hybrid functionals have the incorrect parametrisation for strongly-absorbing low-bandgap organic semiconductors, such as Y6.
-For Y6, this means that the standard range-separated functionals are less predictive than global hybrid functionals.
+We demonstrate that off-the-shelf range-separated hybrid functionals have the incorrect parametrisation for strongly-absorbing low-bandgap organic semiconductors, such as Y6.
+For Y6, this means that non-tuned range-separated functionals are less predictive than global hybrid functionals.
 Rather than an involved self-consistent fitting procedure, for CAM-B3LYP we show that a simple reduction of the range-separation parameter fixes most qualitative and quantitative errors.